-Although there are potentially hundreds of reasons why your Houston home’s central air conditioner may need to be looked at by a certified contractor, there are a few reasons that are quite common.
-Knowing what they are may help you to understand what a technician means when they address the options for resolving the problem.
-Here are the 5 most common problems that may cause your air conditioning system to break down.
+Although there are potentially hundreds of reasons why your Houston home’s central air conditioner may need to be looked at by a certified contractor, there are a few reasons that are most common.
+Knowing what they are may help you to understand what a technician means when they address the routes for resolving the problem.
+Here are the top five problems that may result in a system’s failure.
 Please review these considerations and determine whether you need to schedule an HVAC inspection.

 - Wrong AC wiring

-Incorrect, haphazard or uncertified A/C wiring is dangerous and a probable fire hazard.
-Bad wiring often prevents the system from getting power or can trip the circuit breaker.
+Incorrect, haphazard or uncertified A/C wiring is risky and a probable fire hazard.
+Bad wiring often prevents the system from getting power or can short the circuit breaker.

 - Your Air Conditioner is Depleting refrigerant

 Refrigerant (typically referred to as Freon) is the chemical that cools the air within your air conditioning system. depleting levels of refrigerant could indicate a leak or problem with the refrigerant system.
-If your air conditioning system needs to be recharged with refrigerant, typically that insinuates there is a leak.
+If your air conditioning system needs to be recharged with refrigerant, usually that insinuates there is a leak.
 All refrigerant leaks should be located and repaired.
-For news about the phase out of R-22 refrigerant in the United States, we encourage you to visit the U.S. EPA website.
+To learn about the phase out of R-22 refrigerant in the United States, we encourage you to visit the U.S. EPA website.

-The fan on your outside AC unit is responsible for transferring the heat from your Houston home to the outside air.
-If the fan on the outside unit doesn’t run, proper heat transfer cannot take place and the air conditioning compressor may overheat and trip the safety overload.
+The outside fan is responsible for transferring the heat from your Houston home to the outside air.
+If the fan on the outside unit doesn’t run, proper heat transfer is not taking place and the air conditioning compressor may overheat and trip the safety overload.
 Worse yet, it may cause internal damage to the compressor.

 - Outside air conditioner unit not functional

-A frozen coil mainly indicates a problem with the airflow, such as restrictions caused by dirty air filters or collapsed return air ductwork.
+A frozen coil mainly indicates an issue with the airflow, such as restrictions caused by filthy air filters or collapsed return air ductwork.
 Frozen indoor coils could also be caused by low refrigerant.